prerak01/Wallet-Verification-Discord/README.md

 Assuming addresses to be shelley since stakeAddress  is used to identify unique addresses. one wallet should only be associated with one discord account and vice versa.

 Ephemeral responses should be used for communication insteda of private threads

+Assumption that the user will be submitting the right address and not some mumbo jumbo.

 - install nedb and instantiate it
 - make a new directory, add file for button interaction handling there
 - after button interaction, a popup should come for user for wallet verification
-- If person is already present in database , then do nothing
+- member should be added to verification queue on pressing verify button abd inputting the address
+- On getting added to verification queue, following tests should take place for the modal submission
+	- presence of user in queue
+	- presence of user in database **ne documents will contain two fields = _id and address which will contain user tag and stakeAddress respectively**
+	- presence of address in database - addresses will be